 Commissions: In addition to exchange and regulatory fees, TopstepTrader claims to give “free” commissions; however, they charge $0.18 per contract as a “transaction fee,” which isn’t charged by other firms like NinjaTrader, eSignal, MarketDelta, and others.

 This is the most important part of this platform, as people don’t join for the trading simulator but for the chance to trade TopstepTrader’s capital (similar to Maverick Trading).

-Before we talk about the likelihood of getting funded, and the worthiness of the program itself, let’s go over what TopstepTrader will require from you before they give you the chance at trading a funded account.
+Before we talk about the likelihood of getting funded and the worthiness of the program itself, let’s go over what TopstepTrader will require from you before they give you a chance at trading a funded account.

-There are two steps to getting a funded account, and as you can see above, the first is to prove you can be a profitable trader, which involves meeting certain milestones that involve managing your losses and hitting a profit target.
-From there, you need to prove that, while being profitable, you can be trade without taking a lot of risk, which involves scaling in and out of your large positions, not holding positions into economic releases, and staying within a weekly loss limit.
+There are two steps to getting a funded account.
+As you can see above, the first is to prove you can be a profitable trader, which involves meeting certain milestones that involve managing your losses and hitting a profit target.
+From there, you need to prove that, while being profitable, you can trade without taking a lot of risks, which involves scaling in and out of your large positions, not holding positions into economic releases, and staying within a weekly loss limit.

 Another criticism often made of TopstepTrader is the small number of traders they have funded historically.
-The firm has been open since 2012 and they have funded is 1,537, illustrating the stringent standards they have for getting funded.
-Once getting funded, many traders end up getting knocked off shortly after, and getting put back on the trading simulation.
-Many would say that this is just a representation of how unlikely traders are to succeed, and says more about the difficulty of trading then TopstepTrader.
+The firm has been open since 2012, and they have funded 1,537, illustrating the stringent standards they have for getting funded.
+Once getting funded, many traders end up getting knocked off shortly after and getting put back on the trading simulation.
+Many would say that this is just a representation of how unlikely traders are to succeed and says more about the difficulty of trading then TopstepTrader.